You are not for sale

 Edit, don’t just delete

 While it’s great that Reddit itself protects the private information you hand over to the company – which only includes username, password, the IP address of the computer on which you created the account, and your email address, if you choose to provide it – the biggest privacy problems may be entirely your fault.
-Reddit is, after all, a very popular public website – so if you leave a comment that includes some info you’d rather the whole world not know, bad things can happen.

 Fortunately, Reddit allows users to both edit and delete comments.
 While deletion removes the comment from public view, editing is actually the best way to ensure that info you want to keep to yourself covered.
 Why?
 I’ll let Harvey explain: